Fundraising is both an art and a science, and nonprofits nowadays have to stay on their toes when it comes to fundraising strategies and tools.

 A fundraising thermometer measures progress towards a fundraising goal.

-In most cases, a fundraising thermometer looks like a thermometer.
+In most cases, an online fundraising thermometer looks like a thermometer.

 As donations increase, the “temperature” of the thermometer increases accordingly.